 - 1. Complete the Graduate Application for Admission. - 2.
 Have an earned baccalaureate or graduate degree from a college or university accredited by the appropriate regional accrediting agency. - 3.
 Submit official transcripts from all colleges or universities attended, via postal mail (an official transcript bears the institution's seal and an official signature). - 4.
 Submit three completed Recommendation Evaluation Forms. - Candidates will be required to meet The Accreditation Council for Business Schools and Programs (ACBSP) Common Professional Component (CPC) undergraduate business requirements or related equivalence. - 6.
-Have a minimum undergraduate GPA 2.5 and must take the GMAT exam before the end of the first semester enrolled in the MBA program and score high enough to get a total MBA admission score of 900 (GMAT plus Undergraduate GPA x 200).
-Applicants that are classified as "Conditionally Admitted" may earn no more than (12) hours of graduate credit.
-Full admission requires the students' GMAT scores to be on file in the MBA office. - International students who have completed degrees at colleges or universities outside of the United States must have transcripts evaluated by an approved transcript evaluation service.
+Have a minimum undergraduate GPA 2.5 in the MBA program and score high enough to get a total MBA admission score of 900.
+Applicants that are classified as "Conditionally Admitted" may earn no more than (12) hours of graduate credit. - International students who have completed degrees at colleges or universities outside of the United States must have transcripts evaluated by an approved transcript evaluation service.
 Passing the TOEFL examination may be required for students whose first language is not English.